Word of Faith: Prosperity

 Word of Faith teaching holds that its believers have a divine right to prosper in all areas of life, including finances, health, marriage, and relationships.
-Prosperity is not desired for the hoarding of finances but to be an avenue God uses to fund missions for the spreading of the gospel and to help the needy.
+Prosperity is not desired for the hoarding of finances but is often framed by followers as a way to support religious missions and charitable giving.

 Word of Faith preachers such as Creflo Dollar and Kenneth Copeland claim that Jesus was rich, and teach that modern believers are entitled to financial wealth.

 Faith and confession

 In Word of Faith teaching, a central element of receiving from God is "confession", often called "positive confession" or "faith confession" by practitioners.
-Practitioners will claim and affirm they have healing, well being, prosperity, or other promises from God, before actually experiencing such results.
+Scholars have analyzed "positive confession" as a central theological component, but also a more practical component of the Word of Faith movement, emphasizing the belief that language functions as a pathway for faith and material outcomes.
+According to Milmon F. Harrison, this doctrine displays a broader understanding that linking spiritual belief with tangible results in everyday life can be achieved through faith, which can be activated by speech.
+Practitioners will claim and affirm they have healing, well-being, prosperity, or other promises from God, before actually experiencing such results.
 They do so in demonstration of their faith, which they believe will ultimately result in the fulfillment of their words.
-While similar, it should not be confused with Norman Vincent Peale's positive thinking theology focusing on the individual, as evidenced by the motto, "Faith in God and believe in oneself".
+While similar, it is distinguished from Norman Vincent Peale's positive thinking theology, which emphasizes having faith in God and self-confidence by believing in oneself.
 Noted Word of Faith teachers, such as Kenneth E. Hagin and Charles Capps, have argued that God created the universe by speaking it into existence (Genesis 1), and that God has endowed believers with this power.
-Thus, making a "positive confession" of God's promise and believing God's word stirs the power of resurrection which raised Christ from the dead (Ephesians 1:19–20, 3:20), and brings that promise to fulfilment.
+Thus, making a "positive confession" of God's promise and believing God's word stirs the power of resurrection which raised Christ from the dead (Ephesians 1:19–20, 3:20), and brings that promise to fulfillment.
 This teaching is interpreted from Mark 11:22–23.
 A more recent variant of positive confession is "decree and declare".
 Word of Faith preachers have called faith a "force".

 Conversely, "negative confession" is believed to be harmful, and so it is taught that believers should be conscious of their words.
-This is argued on the interpretation of Proverbs 18:21, "Life and death are in the power of the tongue, and they that love them will eat the fruit thereof", and also Numbers 14:28, "...saith the Lord, as you have spoken in my ears, so will I do", among other scriptures.
+This is argued on the interpretation of Proverbs 18:21, "Life and death are in the power of the tongue, and they that love them will eat the fruit thereof", and also Numbers 14:28, "...saith the Lord, as you have spoken in my ears, so will I do", among other biblical passages cited by followers of the movement, who focus on the power of speech in shaping spiritual and material outcomes.